ankaurkundu/Library-Management-System/README.md

-A desktop-based **Library Management System** built using **Java Swing** for the user interface and **MySQL** as the backend database.
+A **Library Management System** built using **Java Swing** for the user interface and **MySQL** as the backend database.
 The system allows managing books, students, and book issue/return transactions with a user-friendly GUI.

 ---